No767/Kumiko/Kumiko-Docs/source/guides/dev/setup.rst

 .. caution::

     The FSWatcher automatically reloads extensions on each save.
-This is meant for development, so **if you deploy a production build, please make sure you disable this feature!**
+This is meant for development only.